-During World War One, soldiers and sailors on both sides of the conflict used animals for transportation, manual labor and as mascots.
-Such was the case of the Fort Garry Horse cavalry regiment, whose mascot was a bear cub named Winnie.
+During World War I, soldiers and sailors on both sides of the conflict used animals for transportation, manual labor, companionship and as mascots.
+Such was the case for the Fort Garry Horse cavalry regiment, whose mascot was a bear cub named Winnie.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-The animal was purchased by soldier and veterinarian Harry Colebourn in White River, Ontario, a railroad stop, in August 1914.
-He was on his way to report to the Canadian Army Veterinary Corp. which was training in Valcartier, Quebec.
+The cub was purchased by soldier and veterinarian Harry Colebourn in White River, Ontario, during a railroad stop in August 1914 while he was on his way to train with the Canadian Army Veterinary Corp. in Valcartier, Quebec.

-A hunter had killed the cub’s mother and was selling the baby for $20.
+A hunter killed the cub’s mother and was selling the baby for $20.
 In the early 20th century, it was not uncommon to have a pet bear, so Colebourn purchased her and named her Winnipeg after his home city.

+Winnie died in 1934.
 Today, you can see a statue of Colebourn with Winnie at Winnipeg’s Assiniboine Zoo.
-The zoo was supposed to be Winnie’s home after the war until she was donated to the London Zoo.
+The zoo would have been Winnie’s home after the war had she not stayed in London.

-During the 1920s, author A.A.
-Milne took his son young, Christopher Robin, to visit the London Zoo.
+Author A.A.
+Milne took his son young, Christopher Robin, to visit the London Zoo often during the 1920s.
 There, the boy fell in love with the bear and renamed his stuffed bear Winnie.
 Thus, Winnie the war mascot, became the muse for the literary character Winnie-the-Pooh.

-Winnie-the-Pooh first appeared in a children’s poem in 1924.
+Winnie-the-Pooh first appears in a children’s poem published in 1924.
 The first book was published two years later.

 “Oh, Bear!”
 Christopher Robin says in Winnie-the-Pooh.
 “How I do love you!”